dschapman/dschapman-com/content/posts/create-a-svelte-site.md

 </div>
 ```

-You'll see a couple things here.
-First the `on:click` handler which just toggles the `visible` variable.
-You'll also see that there's an if block that will only display if `visible` is true.
-Finally in the `div` with the "about" class you'll see the `transition:slide` attribute this tells Svelte how to transition the element when it gets attached to or removed from the [DOM](/notes/dom).
+You'll see a few things here.
+First the `on:click` handler which toggles the `visible` variable.
+You'll also see that there's an if block whose contents will only display if `visible` is true.
+And finally in the `div` with the "about" class you'll see the `transition:slide` attribute; this tells Svelte how to transition the element when it gets attached to or removed from the DOM -- in other words whenever my name is clicked.

 This is where the magic of Svelte started shining through for me.
-Svelte has 7 built in transitions to choose from and all you have to do to implement them is import them and add the `transition:transition-name` attribute to the component.
+All I hd to do to add a fancy slide tranisition was to add the `transition:slide` attribute to a component.

-Animations are a little bit more tricky but still intuitive when you get the hang of it.
-I wanted a hover effect on the website cards I created so I created `on:mouseenter` and `on:mouseleave` handlers that use Svelte's [`tweened`](https://svelte.dev/docs#svelte_motion) function from `svelte/motion`. `tweened` is a function that starts at an initial value, then when you call `set(newvalue)`, it gradually moves from that value to the new value taking into consideration a `duration` in milliseconds and an `easing` function that effects how the value is incremented.
+Animations are a little trickier.
+I wanted a hover effect on the website cards I created so I created `on:mouseenter` and `on:mouseleave` handlers that use Svelte's [`tweened`](https://svelte.dev/docs#svelte_motion) function from `svelte/motion`. `tweened` is a function that starts at an initial value, then when you call `set(newvalue)`, it gradually moves from its initial value to the new value taking into consideration a `duration` in milliseconds and an `easing` function that effects how the value is incremented.
 I used this in combination with a style attribute to gradually animate CSS `box-shadow` when the mouse hovers over a website card.

 The relevant code for the animation is below.